t-data-h/trino-on-k8s/README.md

 still able to be used when adjusted for postgres, but the postgres image would still need roles applied.

-Note, support for using the MySQL Server is **DEPRECATED** as of `v25.10.31` Refer to tag `v25.10.04` for last supported mysql manifests.
+Note, support for using the MySQL Server was **DEPRECATED** as of `v25.10.31` and removed following that.
+Refer to tag `v25.10.04` for last supported mysql manifests.

 <br>